How to Sell a House to a Friend So No One Feels Cheated: 11 Do’s and Don’ts

 Disclose, disclose, disclose.

-Anyone you hire to help you sell your home needs to know that you’re working with a friend, so that professional can make sure the deal is fair and legal for everyone involved.
+Anyone you hire to help you sell your home needs to know that you’re working with a friend.
+With this, professionals can ensure the deal is fair and legal for everyone involved.

-The buyer’s lender, along with your real estate attorney, transaction broker, or real estate agent, needs to know about the relationship.
+The buyer’s lender, along with your real estate attorney, transaction broker, or real estate agent, must be aware of the relationship.

 If your friend is acquiring a mortgage through the Federal Housing Administration, you must also fill out an FHA Identity of Interest Certification form.
 One of the questions asks about the relationship between you and the buyer.